NeilP211/distkv/README.md

 # DistKV

 DistKV — a Raft-based, fault-tolerant, linearizable distributed key-value store.
-Built in Go from scratch.

----

-## Motivation

-I wanted to actually understand distributed systems instead of just using them.
-That meant implementing Raft directly from the paper (Ongaro & Ousterhout, 2014) — no etcd/raft library, no consensus shortcuts.
-Every invariant in the paper has a counterpart in the code: the election restriction (§5.4.1), the current-term commit rule (§5.4.2), the joint-consensus two-phase apply-on-append, ReadIndex, and InstallSnapshot.
-The result is a system I can reason about from first principles, with a deterministic chaos suite and a linearizability checker to back it up.

----

 ## What It Does